Last 10 Patients Data collection tool

-Mapping the last 10 patients can help those trying to understand patient flow within their pathway and identify their longest waits.
+Mapping the last 10 patients can help understand patient flow within your pathway and identify your longest waits.
 By looking at a few pathways in detail you are likely to see some improvement ideas that will be applicable to many other patients.
-For more information see the NHS England how to guide: https://improvement.nhs.uk/resources/mapping-last-10-patients/
+For more information see the NHS England how to guide: Layout 1 (england.nhs.uk)

 Start by deciding your start and end points, then the intermediate points along the way.
 Most literature suggests around 10, but you will have to work to your own situation.
 Enter your data in the Data Capture sheet where indicated.
 Use the charts to explore your findings: